 2.Hootsuite is probably the oldest social media management tool, having been around since the early days of 2008.
 It boasts a variety of applications and features including content curation, organisation and scheduling.
 Again, Hootsuite supports most of the major social media networks as well as YouTube and WordPress.

 So there you have it, an in depth look at when the best times to post on social media are.
-Overall, it is clear from the research above that Wednesdays are a popular day for all industries to post on social media.
-Try testing posting on Wednesday as well as some of the other key times and see if it makes a difference to your social media engagement.
+Overall, the research clearly shows that Wednesdays are a popular day for all industries to post on social media.
+Try posting on Wednesdays, as well as other the key times and see if it makes a difference to your social media engagement.